A representative of $R\Gamma(N,T)$ for higher dimensional twists of $\mathbb Z_p^r(1)$

 \begin{prop} Let $\rhoQpnr \colon G_{\Q_p} \lra \Gl_r(\Z_p)$ denote the unramified $p$-adic representation defined by $\rhoQpnr(F_{\Q_p}) := u^{-1}$.
 Then we have: \begin{enumerate} \item[(a)] The $p$-adic representations $T_p\hat{A}$ and $\Z_p^r(1)(\rhoQpnr)$ are isomorphic (as representations of $G_{\Q_p}$). \item[(b)] Set $U := u^{d_K}$ and $\rhonr := \rhoQpnr|_{G_K}$.
 Then $\rhonr = \rho_{U^{-1}, K}$ and the $p$-adic representations $T_p\hat{A}$ and $\Z_p^r(1)(\rhonr)$ are isomorphic (as representations of $G_K$). \end{enumerate} \end{prop}

 \begin{proof} As in the proof of Proposition \ref{Lubin Tate lemma}. \end{proof}

 \end{section}

-\begin{section}{Some preliminary results} In this section we formulate and prove some technicals lemmas, which will be needed in the proof of Theorem \ref{mainthm}.
+\begin{section}{Some preliminary results} In this section we formulate and prove some technical lemmas, which will be needed in the proof of Theorem \ref{mainthm}.
 We start with a generalized version of \cite[Lemma 4.1.1]{BC2}.

 \begin{lemma} Let $L/K$ denote a finite Galois extension.
 Then there is an isomorphism

 Explicitly $\fFL$ is given by a power series of the form $1+\epsilon^{-1} X+(\deg\geq 2)$ on $\calF(\p_L)$, where $\epsilon\in \Gl_r(\overline{\Zpnr})$ is as above (here $1$ is a vector consisting only of ones). \end{lemma}